justingarfield/home-ops/windows-dsc/README.md

 # Adjust $controlPlaneNodes and $dataPlaneNodes params to your liking
 # Make sure that the StartingMacPrefix won't screw with your existing environment
-# Set $AttachIsoFile to $true when VMs are created and ready for Talos installer ISO
+# Set $AttachIsoFile to $true when VMs are created and ready for Talos installer ISO and re-run this
 . .\TalosLinuxCluster.ps1
 ```